-Students should submit disability documentation to the DRC and schedule an initial meeting with a DRC staff member to register and/or receive academic accommodations.
+Students should submit disability documentation to the DRC and schedule an intake meeting with a DRC staff member to register and/or receive academic accommodations.

-A: Professors are informed of a student's need for accommodations by letters, which are delivered by the student and/or emailed by DRC staff members.
-Students currently registered with the DRC complete an Accommodation Letter Request Form each semester.
-Letters are then prepared for each class in which accommodations are requested.
-The letters are addressed to individual instructors.
-The instructor is informed through the letter that the student is registered with DRC and what accommodations that student is eligible to use.
+Professors are informed of a student's need for accommodations by notifications which are delivered electronically by DRC staff members.
+Students currently registered with the DRC complete an semester request each semester and the instructors are notified of the student's accommodations.
 As noted above, diagnoses and/or specific information about the student's disability are not included.

-A: If you scheduled the exam at least 4 days in advance, the DRC should have received the request successfully.
-If you did not schedule the exam at least 4 days in advance, please contact the DRC immediately to request to take an exam.
-Students that do not request exams at least 4 days in advance cannot be guaranteed a space at the date and time requested.
+If you scheduled the exam at least 3 business days in advance, the DRC should have received the request successfully.
+If you did not schedule the exam at least 3 days in advance, please contact the DRC immediately to request to take an exam.
+Students that do not request exams at least 3 business days in advance cannot be guaranteed a space at the date and time requested.